skeoop/skeoop.github.io/javafx/WorkerThreads.md

 ### Do It

-Add a **CountUpTask** class to count from 0 to a limit using a worker thread.
+Write a **CountUpTask** class to count from 0 to a limit using a worker thread.
 This can be an inner class, or top-level class (separate .java file).
+The value returned by the call() method will be the total count, which is an int value.
+So the type parameter is `Integer`.

 ```java
 /** A worker that counts slowly from 0 to a total count. */